Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ## Recommended IDEs, building wxWidgets and EngageIDE for your dev platform
 EngageIDE is implemented in a single file EngageIDE.cpp
-that uses the wxWidgets cross-platform UI libraries.
+that uses the wxWidgets cross-platform app design libraries.
 To build it you first have to download and build the wxWidgets libraries
 for your development platform.

-We recommend using the current development version of wxWidgets which is 3.2.1.
+We recommend using the current development version of wxWidgets which is 3.2.2.1.
 You can get help for setting up wxWidgets on your PC from this forum:
 https://forums.wxwidgets.org/viewforum.php?f=19&sid=0083f4684647607be2aef5bc34b48d82.
 The build process for the library depends on your platform: